Global central banks begin policy shift as inflation cools

 Graphic-ECB hikes policy rate to historic high https://tmsnrt.rs/3KbOMFK

-(Reporting by Howard Schneider; Additional reporting by Francesco Canepa and Balazs Koranyi in Frankfurt; Editing by Dan Burns and Paul Simao)
+(Reporting by Howard Schneider; Additional reporting by Francesco Canepa and Balazs Koranyi in Frankfurt, and Leika Kihara in Tokyo; Editing by Dan Burns and Paul Simao)

 ((howard.schneider@thomsonreuters.com; +1 202 789 8010;))